Who Was Cicely Tyson?

 'The Help,' Broadway's 'The Trip to Bountiful'

-More recently, Tyson appeared in The Help (2011) as maid Constantine Bates, for which she received many awards for being part of the ensemble cast and has also worked on several Tyler Perry movies.
+More recently, Tyson appeared in The Help (2011) as maid Constantine Bates, for which she received many awards for being part of the ensemble cast and also worked on several Tyler Perry movies.
 And after a 30-year absence from Broadway, Tyson returned with a role in Horton Foote's The Trip to Bountiful.
 The actress traveled to Texas in an effort to better understand her part in the acclaimed production — dedication that paid off when her performance won Tyson the 2013 Tony Award for best performance by an actress in a leading role in a play.
 In 2017 Tyson appeared in director Richard Linklater's film Last Flag Flying, an adaptation from the 2005 novel of the same name.

-Through the years, Tyson has kept much of her personal life under wraps.
-However, what we do know is that Tyson was married to Miles Davis for seven years in the 1980s and has no children.
+Tyson was married to Miles Davis for seven years in the 1980s and had no children.

-Though other information about her life is scant, Tyson has a well-known commitment to community involvement.
+Tyson had a well-known commitment to community involvement.
 She co-founded the Dance Theater of Harlem after Martin Luther King Jr.'s assassination, and when a school board in East Orange, New Jersey, wanted to name a performing arts school after her, she only agreed to accept the honor if she could participate in school activities.
-In addition to attending meetings and events, Tyson has even taught a master class at the school.
+In addition to attending meetings and events, Tyson even taught a master class at the school.